jovanbrakus/hockey-shuttle/series/hockey-shuttle/season-01/episode-04-matchup/draft/chapter-03.md

 When study group ends, Ethan walks me to my car even though it's literally in Jordan's driveway.

-"Eleven days," he says.
+"Eight days," he says.

 "Until you leave?"

 "Yeah."
-He wraps his arms around me, and I let myself sink into the hug.
-"That's eleven days to spend time together before long distance starts.
+He wraps his arms around me, and I let myself sink into the hug, breathing in his smell, memorizing the feel of his heartbeat against my cheek.
+"That's eight days to spend time together before long distance starts.
 What do you want to do?"

 "Survive finals?"

 "Besides that."

 "I don't know.
 Normal things.
-Study together, get coffee, exist in the same space without overthinking everything."
+Study together, get coffee, exist in the same space without overthinking everything.
+Kiss you a lot."

 "I can do that."
+He tilts my face up, kisses me slow and sweet.
+"Especially that last part."

 We stand there for a moment, just holding each other in the cold.